 The popular introductory workshop offers an exciting introduction to the basic elements of poetry and fiction—with in-class writing, take-home reading and writing assignments, and substantive discussions of craft.
 The course is structured as a workshop, which means that students will receive feedback from their instructor and their fellow writers in a roundtable setting, and should be prepared to offer their classmates responses to their work.

 * Summer '21: Workshops are in-person with remote accessibility *

 (For High School Students)

-We offer two precollege sections of CRWRI-UA 815 Creative Writing: Introduction to Fiction & Poetry (Section 60 and Section 61).
-Both sections meet TR 1:30-4:40 during Summer Session II.
+We offer a precollege section of CRWRI-UA 815 Creative Writing: Introduction to Fiction & Poetry (Section 60 ).
+This meets Tues/Thurs 1:30-4:40 during Summer Session II.
 Please visit the NYU Precollege website for more information and application instructions.

 Instructor: Emily X.R.
 Pan